Better season 02/01/25

 Picking out a few observations:

 • All the hives had different characteristics!
-Most were calm, some were busy, some were laid back and not very active.
+All were calm, some were busy, some were laid back and not very active.
 Perfectly normal!

 • Some had lots of pollen going in, others had very little.

-• Good selection of flowers spotted, including dandelion, hawthorn, lots of buttercups (but not used by honeybees) and all the usual hedgerow flowers.
+• Good selection of flowers spotted, including cow parsley, elderflower, lots of buttercups (but not used by honeybees) and all the usual hedgerow flowers.
+Bramble and Himalayan balsam are also out in places, so there may not be a June Gap.

 • Ratio of eggs : open brood : sealed brood.
-Some comments that egg numbers were low in comparison to sealed brood quantity in one or two hives.
+Some comments that egg numbers were low or absent in comparison to sealed brood quantity, but at least one hive had masses of eggs.

 • Queens spotted.